conda-incubator/conda-project/examples/README.md

 See the individual README files for more details.

 * `env-file-only`: A project that contains only an `environment.yml` file.
+* `condarc-settings`: Use the local `.condarc` file to adjust conda settings.
-* `mutli-env-files`: Use the `conda-project.yml` file to define multiple environments within a project
+* `mutli-env-files`: Use the `conda-project.yml` file to define multiple environments within a project.
+* `cmds-and-vars`: Use the `conda-project.yml` file to define runable commands and set environment variables.